What are tooth archetypes?

 How cementum gets damaged

 Cementum fibers can be easily broken by rough brushing, the carelessness of a distracted hygienist or by a deep periodontal cleaning.
-Paradoxically, you may have to damage some cementum to clean out your gum pockets enough to be able to regrow all your cementum.
+Paradoxically, you may need to damage some cementum to clean out your gum pockets enough to be able to regrow all your cementum.
 It’s your job to keep the pockets clean between hygienist appointments so that they don’t need to dig so deep next time.

 Cementum’s fine fibers are especially vulnerable while they are recovering from earlier damage.
-In my minds eye, I see them regrowing like the sparse and delicate first shoots of a freshly seeded lawn.
+In my mind’s eye, I see them regrowing like the sparse and delicate first shoots of a freshly seeded lawn.
 Like new grass, which is so much more vulnerable than an established lawn, regrowing cementum needs extreme care with how you brush and use a water flosser.

 Interpreting gum pockets